ncdeeps/Cow-navigation/README.md

 # Objective
 - The assumption has been made that cows face straight ahead while walking.
-We would like to investigate whether this is a reasonable assumption, to understand how a cow could be guided along a path.
+Investigated whether this is a reasonable assumption, to understand how a cow could be guided along a path.